How to Manage Salesforce Licensing in Certero

 Introduction

-Certero's Salesforce connector retrieves your Salesforce organizations, license assignments, user activity, profiles, roles, objects, and Experience Cloud Sites via the Salesforce REST API.
-Unlike traditional on-premise software licensing where compliance is the primary concern, SaaS optimization is the focus: you are paying for subscriptions whether they are used or not.
+Certero's Salesforce connector retrieves your Salesforce organisations, licence assignments, user activity, profiles, roles, objects, and Experience Cloud Sites via the Salesforce REST API.
+Unlike traditional on-premise software licensing where compliance is the primary concern, SaaS optimisation is the focus: you are paying for subscriptions whether they are used or not.

-This guide walks through the key tasks: configuring the connector, reviewing organizations and licenses, analyzing user activity, understanding profiles and roles, auditing objects, reviewing Experience Cloud Sites, and building optimization reports.
+This guide walks through the key tasks: configuring the connector, reviewing organisations and licences, analysing user activity, understanding profiles and roles, auditing objects, reviewing Experience Cloud Sites, and building optimisation reports.

 Before you start